-While Eagle fans, given the choice between beating the Giants or the Dallas Cowboys, but not both, might choose the Cowboys, it really doesn't make much sense, given not only the geography -- the Giants and Eagles are closer than any other Divisional rivals in the NFL -- but also the recent state of the Division, in which the Cowboys are less of a factor than could be expected.
+Eagle fans, given the choice between beating the Giants or the Dallas Cowboys, but not both, might choose the Cowboys.
+It really doesn't make much sense, given the geography: The Giants and Eagles are closer than any other Divisional rivals in the NFL.
+But then, Eagles fans are, well, different.

 I attended 17 baseball games at Veterans Stadium, including 2 against the Mets, and an Interleague game against the Yankees.
 I never had a serious problem at any of them.